Your feedback is very welcome. If you have questions, suggestions, bug reports, or whatever, please contact us ..

 - As everything is split into tracks on sequencer base, you’ll be able to arrange your songs track by track.

 Scenes in GSP are used as a quick access of multiple track patterns at once.

 In theory, you can see a GSP Scene as something similar to a GSS Pattern, just with totally loosely coupled and independent tracks.

 Other than in the G-Stomper Studio, the toolbar on top is fixed, it won’t change when the main content changes.
-This means you’ll always have direct access to the main menu, the setup.
-In addition to the toolbar on top, you have a sidebar at the left side by default (you can toggle it left/right using SETUP / UI / Side Bar Position).
+This means you’ll always have direct access to the main menu, the setup menu, the project display, and other common functions.
+In addition to the toolbar on top, you have a sidebar at the left side.

 Long pressable buttons